SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 ```
 Let's implement `Has`.
 The idea can be summarized as:
 1. Run `K` hash functions or a single hash function with different seed values, `K` times over an input.
-2. Reduce the hashed value between `0 and M-1` to set the appropriate bit in the bit vector.
+2. Reduce the hashed value between `0 and M-1` to get the appropriate bit in the bit vector.
 3. Check the bit in the bit vector at the identified position.
 If the bit is not set, return `false` to indicate that the input is definitely not present.
 4. If the bits at all the identified positions are set, return `true` to indicate that the input **may be present**.